myg813p/ielts/speaking/unit18.md

 My favorite TV program of all time is K-PopStar.
 It's a talent show that searches for undiscovered singers, which is quite similar to American Idol.
 I love this program because I can see so many excellent young singers and enjoy their talents.

 8. How have TV programs changed in recent years?
 I think there are a lot more reality TV shows now than in the past.
-For example, these days, there are many talent shows and singing cometition shows, which did not exist ten or fifteen years ago.
+For example, these days, there are many talent shows and singing comepitition shows, which did not exist ten or fifteen years ago.
 Also, unlike in the past, food and cookery shows that feature celebrites are very much in vogue now.

 PART 2&3

 1. Describe a celebrity that you saw on a news program.
 I've seen lots of celebrites on news programs, but the first one that comes to mind is Psy.
 Psy is a korean singer and comedic performer.
 He is most famous for the song Gangnam Style, which took the world by storm a few years ago.
 Despite its lyrics being in Korean, it became famous internatinally, and people around the world inmitated the iconic 'horse-riding dance' featured in it.
-Psy was on the news program I saw jsut after Gangnam style was released.
+Psy was on the news program I saw just after Gangnam style was released.
 He'd been invited on to discuss the phenomenal success of the song.
 It had just been named YouTube's most viewed video ever, and the song was being played in dance clubs around the world.
 It even reached number two on the American Billboard music chart.
 I was really proud when I saw Psy on television because he was beaking new ground with his song.
 No Korean artist had ever been so successful abroad.
 I was also impressed by his humble attitude.
 Even though he had become an international superstar, he didn't seem arrogant at all.
 He just said he was lucky and glad to share his music with lots of people.

 2. What are the advantages and disadvantages of being a well-known person?
 One major benefit of being famous is that it can be highly profitable, financially and otherwise.
 For example, celebrities are often given the opportunity to endorse, or lend their names to, new products.
 This can earn them huge sums of money.
 They also generally receive special treatment and maintain VIP status.
 On the other hand, fame can also have downsides, such as the loss of privacy.
 For instance, celebrities and politicians are often stalked by paparazzi and appear in the media because of things they've done or said in private.